Our Educational Content is Not Meant or Intended for Medical Advice or Treatment

 “Facts: Starchy foods such as bread, pasta, rice, and cereal provides carbohydrates - the body’s energy food.
 Fruit, milk, yogurt, and deserts have carbohydrates as well.
 Everyone needs some carbohydrates in their diet, even people with diabetes.”

 The Truth: The body can run on ketones which is another energy source from fat.
 Diabetics have too much sugar in their blood so they don’t need to add more sugar in their diet to stimulate insulin.

 4. “People with diabetes do not have to worry about eating fat because it doesn’t have much effect on the blood glucose.
 (Myth)”

-“Facts: Fat found in margin, oil and salad dressing have a little intermediate effect on blood glucose levels; however, eating a fatty meal can slow down digestion and make it harder for your insulin to work causing a possible high glucose levels hours after your meal.
+“Facts: Fat found in margarine, oil, and salad dressing have a little intermediate effect on blood glucose levels; however, eating a fatty meal can slow down digestion and make it harder for your insulin to work, causing a possible high glucose levels hours after your meal.

 The Truth: Fats are neutral.
-You don’t have to worry about fat increasing insulin but sugar does.
+You don’t have to worry about fat increasing insulin; sugar does.

 There are gurus out there that will tell you that sugar does not cause insulin resistance or diabetes.

 Sugar DOES cause diabetes.

 This is why it is so frustrating because one doctor says 'eat fat' and the the other doctor says 'avoid fat' – this causes massive confusion.